Characters: Final Fantasy Recurring Characters

 - Epic Fail: He's so over-the-top and theatrical that even when he messes up, it's awesome as well as hilarious.
 The above XII scene and his failed EX Burst in Dissidia 012 are prime examples.

-- Expy: Is heavily based on the Japanese stories of Benkei, a warrior monk with a naginata who dueled passing swordsmen atop a bridge in Kyoto and took their weapons as signs of victory.
+- Expy: Despite taking his name from the eponymous character of The Epic of Gilgamesh, he is actually heavily based on the Japanese stories of Benkei, a warrior monk with a naginata who dueled passing swordsmen atop a bridge in Kyoto and took their weapons as signs of victory.
 His association with Genji equipment (Benkei became a retainer to the Mintamoto clan, also called the Genji clan) and face paint (Benkei is a popular character in kabuki plays) are also derived from Benkei.

 - Fourth Wall Observer: He's well aware that he's in a game series, if XIII-2 is anything to go by.